kblicharski/iot-project-2019/README.md

 # iot-project-2019
-Repository containing code for my Internet of Things final project
+Repository containing code for our Internet of Things final project